Color-line and Proper Color-line Graphs: Introduction

 Line graphs are also interesting and useful as they relate questions about edges with questions about vertices.
 By definition, for instance, a matching in $H$ corresponds to an independent vertex set (of the same size) in $L(H)$, and vice versa.

-Given a graph $H=(V(H),E(H))$, an edge coloring is a function $\phi : E(H)\rightarrow \mathcal{C}$ mapping each edge $e\in E(H)$ to a color $\phi(e)\in \mathcal{C}$; $\phi$ is a \emph{proper} edge-coloring if, for all distinct edges $e$ and $e'$, $\phi(e)\not=\phi(e')$ whenever $e$ and $e'$ have an endvertex in common.
-A (properly) edge-colored graph $(H,\phi)$ is a pair of a graph together with a (proper) edge coloring.
-A {\em rainbow subgraph} of an edge-colored graph is a subgraph whose edges have distinct colors.
+Given a graph $H=(V(H),E(H))$, an edge coloring is a function $\phi : E(H)\rightarrow \mathcal{C}$ mapping each edge $e\in E(H)$ to a color $\phi(e)\in \mathcal{C}$; $\phi$ is a \emph{proper} edge coloring if, for all distinct edges $e$ and $e'$, $\phi(e)\not=\phi(e')$ whenever $e$ and $e'$ have an endvertex in common.
+A (properly) edge colored graph $(H,\phi)$ is a pair of a graph together with a (proper) edge coloring.
+A {\em rainbow subgraph\/} of an edge colored graph is a subgraph whose edges have distinct colors.
 Rainbow subgraphs appear frequently in the literature, for a recent survey we point to~\cite{KL}.

-The following notion is motivated by investigations on rainbow matchings (see \cite{LP}).
+The following notion is motivated by investigations on rainbow matchings (see~\cite{LP}).

-\begin{definition} Let $H$ be a (properly) edge colored graph.
-The ({\em proper}) {\em color-line graph} $\CL(H)$ of $H$ has the edge set $E(H)$ as its vertex set and two vertices in $\CL(H)$ are adjacent if the corresponding edges in $H$ are incident or have the same color.
-A graph $G$ is a ({\em proper}) {\em color-line graph} if there exists a (properly) edge colored graph $H$ such that $G$ is isomorphic to $\CL(H)$. \end{definition}
+\begin{definition} Let $H$ be a (not necessarily properly) edge colored graph.
+The {\em color-line graph\/} $\CL(H)$ of $H$ has the edge set $E(H)$ as its vertex set and two vertices in $\CL(H)$ are adjacent if the corresponding edges in $H$ are adjacent or have the same color.
+A graph $G$ is a {\em color-line graph\/} if there exists an edge colored graph $H$ such that $G$ is isomorphic to $\CL(H)$.
+Further, a graph $G$ is a {\em proper color-line graph\/} if there exists a properly edge colored graph $H$ such that $G$ is isomorphic to $\CL(H)$. \end{definition}

 See Figure~\ref{fig:color-line} for an example.
 By definition, rainbow matchings in $H$ correspond to independent vertex sets in $\CL(H)$, and vice versa.